-Common Names: Asian ginseng, Chinese ginseng, Korean ginseng, Asiatic ginseng, Oriental ginseng
+Common Names: Asian ginseng, Chinese ginseng, Korean ginseng, red ginseng, white ginseng

 Latin Names: Panax ginseng

-- In traditional Chinese medicine, Asian ginseng was used as a tonic that was believed to replenish energy.
-Today, Asian ginseng is used as a dietary supplement to improve general well-being, physical stamina, and concentration; stimulate immune function; slow the aging process; and relieve various health problems such as respiratory disorders, cardiovascular disorders, depression, anxiety, erectile dysfunction, and menopausal hot flashes.
+- Asian ginseng taken orally is promoted for increasing resistance to environmental stress and as a general tonic to improve well-being.
+Asian ginseng is also promoted as a dietary supplement for a variety of other reasons—to improve physical stamina, concentration, and memory; stimulate immune function; slow the aging process; and relieve various other health problems, such as respiratory and cardiovascular disorders, depression, anxiety, and menopausal hot flashes.
+Topical use (applied to the skin) of Asian ginseng as part of a multi-ingredient preparation is promoted for premature ejaculation.

 How Much Do We Know?

-- There have been many studies of Asian ginseng in people, but few have been high quality.
+- Many of the published randomized controlled trials on Asian ginseng may not be high-quality studies.
 Therefore, our understanding of Asian ginseng’s health effects is limited.

 What Have We Learned?